567-labs/how-to-look-at-data/README.md

 ## Notebooks

 1. **1.
 Cluster Conversations**: Understand query patterns in large RAG applications using topic modeling and Kura, with real user queries from the Weights & Biases documentation.
 This notebook covers data preparation, clustering, and analysis of user query themes.
+2. **2.
+Better Summaries**: Learn how to create domain-specific, concise summaries for Weights & Biases queries to produce more meaningful and actionable topic clusters.

 ## About